Ultimate Guide to the Chase Sapphire Preferred® Card

 Travel Benefits

-$50 Annual hotel credit on hotel stays purchased through Chase Travel℠
+• Up to $100 annual hotel credit on prepaid hotel stays booked through Chase Travel℠

 Redeeming Your Points & Redemption “Sweet Spots”